 Reinebringen is located in Moskenes municipality, near Reine village.
 With a height of 448m (1470 ft), it’s nowhere close to being one of the tallest mountains in Lofoten but what it lacks in height, it surely makes up for with its view.

-While the trail leading to its summit is short, it is very steep and has a stone stairway with 1978 Sherpa steps.
-This stairway was built over the years 2016-2021 by Nepalese Sherpas hired by the local municipality to protect the ground from erosion and make it safer for the large number of visitors to hike Reinebringen.
+While the trail leading to its summit is short, it is very steep and has a stone stairway consisting of 1978 Sherpa steps.
+This stairway was built over the years 2016-2021 by Nepalese Sherpas hired by the local municipality.
+The reason for building the stairs was to make it safer for the large number of visitors to hike Reinebringen and to protect the ground from erosion.

 Before the construction of the stairs, the Reinebringen trail was a slippery muddy mess with frequent rockfalls that sometimes caused injuries and even deaths to hikers.
 It was even considered one of Norway’s most dangerous tourist destinations.
 Thankfully, these days are over and the stairs make it a lot safer and more convenient to do this hike.